gsamokovarov/jump/README.md

 ## Usage

 Once integrated, **jump** introduces the **j** helper.
-It accepts only search terms and as a design goal there are no arguments to **j**.
-Whatever you give it, it's treated as search term.
+It accepts only search terms, and as a design goal, there are no arguments for **j**.
+Whatever you give it, it's treated as a search term.

 **Jump** uses fuzzy matching to find the desired directory to jump to.
 This means that your search terms are patterns that match the desired directory